Find a Job You Really Want In

 -

-Are there any affinity groups for women of color at your company?
+Are there any affinity groups for women of color in your workplace?

 -

-What opportunities are available to your employees that allow them to strengthen their skills and grow with the company?
+What professional development opportunities are available to employees to enhance their skills and grow within the company?

 -